jiweigang1/janito/docs/llm_drivers_required_config.md

 # LLM Driver Required Config Pattern

-Some LLM drivers require additional configuration fields (beyond API key or model name) to operate correctly.
-The `required_config` class attribute enables each driver to declare these requirements explicitly, and for providers to validate config early.
+Some LLM drivers (when implemented) may require additional configuration fields (beyond API key or model name) to operate correctly.
+The `required_config` class attribute is intended to enable each driver to declare these requirements explicitly, and for providers to validate config early.
+As of this writing, no LLM driver implementation is present in this directory; this document describes the intended pattern.

 ## How to Use